Smart blocks are interactive blocks that are available in the Melablocks module for the RezMela Composer.

 Then click “Submit” and the image will be displayed:

-When you sign out of the App, the hamburger will disappear until you sign in again, leaving a clean image on each side of the block:
+When you sign out of the Composer, the hamburger will disappear until you sign in again, leaving a clean image on each side of the block:

-This is a block in the Smart blocks category that acts as a source of light.
+This is a block that acts as a source of light.
 You can control the amount of light and its color.

 To be able to view the lighting most clearly, we’ll look at this example with the sun position set to midnight.

 Here’s a simple demo scene to test our light.
 This uses the “Asphalt” and “Stone wall 1” blocks from the Building category, and the “Text block” from the Smart blocks category.

 In this image, the user is signed in to the Composer, so the Light block is visible (as are the hamburger menus on the “Text blocks”).
 When the user signs out, the Light block disappears, but the light it emits is still there, casting light on the walls, floor, avatar, etc.

 Now let’s see what we can do to modify that light.
 If we sign in again, the Light block reappears, and we can click on the “hamburger” on the top right of any side of the block, seen circled in red here:

 When you click the hamburger, you will see this menu at the top right of your screen: